 Your application must be received by the application deadline.
-Applications received after this date must have a proof-of-mailing date from the carrier dated at least 1 week prior to the due date.
+Applications sent through postal mail and received after this date must have a proof-ofmailing date from the carrier dated at least 1 week prior to the due date.
 Private metered postmarks are not acceptable as proof of timely mailing.